Operation SOS comes to east TN - Claiborne Progress

 Operation SOS comes to east TN

-The eastern district of Tennessee is one of ten across the country that has been targeted for Operation Synthetic Opioid Surge (SOS), is a result of the efforts of attorney general Jeff Sessions and U.S. attorney J. Douglas Overbey.
+The eastern district of Tennessee is one of 10 across the country that has been targeted for Operation Synthetic Opioid Surge (SOS), as a result of the efforts of attorney general Jeff Sessions and U.S. attorney J. Douglas Overbey.

-The program, announced Thursday afternoon, aims to reduce the supply of deadly synthetic opioids inside high impact areas.
+The program, announced late last week, aims to reduce the supply of deadly synthetic opioids inside high impact areas.
 The program is also designed to identify wholesale distribution networks and domestic and international suppliers.

-Operation SOS will be launching an enforcement surge in the ten selected districts that have some of the highest drug overdose death rates across the nation.
+Operation SOS will be launching an enforcement surge in the 10 selected districts that have some of the highest drug overdose death rates across the nation.

 The participating U.S. Attorney’s Offices are to choose a specific county and begin prosecution of every readily provable case involving distribution of fentanyl, fentanyl analogues and other synthetic opioids, regardless of the quantity of the drug.

-The surge will involve a coordinated effort with the Drug Enforcement Administration (DEA) Special Operations Division to insure that leads from street level cases are used to identify larger-scaled distributors.
+The surge will involve a coordinated effort with the Drug Enforcement Administration (DEA) Special Operations Division to ensure that leads from street level cases are used to identify larger-scaled distributors.

 Operation SOS was inspired by a promising initiative of the U.S. Attorney’s Office, located inside the Middle District of Florida, which involved Manatee county.